Embedding Contextual Information through Reward Shaping in Multi-Agent Learning: A Case Study from Google Football: Experiments

 We train agents using VDN with our reward shaping method and VDN without reward shaping both for 2 million steps.
 For each learning framework, we run five random seeds in training.
 The difficulty of built-in attacking AI is set to be 0.95 (the highest difficulty).
 We compare their performances in two ways.
 We firstly track the episode returns in terms of the goal difference from agents trained by each framework.
 Secondly we test each group of trained agents for 32 episodes and compare the average goal difference per episode.

 We test the policy learnt by each framework for 32 episodes after every 2000 steps training.
 Fig.~\ref{learningcurve} shows the performance from each framework in terms of their median and quartile curve across 2 million steps training, ran with five independent random seeds.
 Our framework outperforms VDN according to the graph.
 From the yellow curve representing our learning framework and the purple curve denoting VDN, the episode return from our framework is higher.
 It indicates that the novel reward shaping enabled by pattern detection in observation and reward shaping through embedding contextual information help agents learn better when interacting with the complex environment.
 Moreover, as shown in the graph, our framework enables the agents to learn faster at the beginning, which can be encouraged by the domain knowledge embedded in the feedback to agents' actions.
+The computational time of our model is longer than VDN due to the calculation of EPV per timestep.
+However, we embed the contextual information in the reward signal at every timestep, which helps the model surpass VDN in terms of training intelligent agents to defend more efficiently in complex contexts.

 Moreover, we run the last saving checkpoints from our framework and VDN on 32 new episodes with all three difficulties and calculate the average goal difference per episode to test the policy learnt by our framework.
 As shown in Table \ref{tab1}, agents controlled by our policy perform better than those controlled by VDN in every difficulty.
 Moreover, the difference between our framework and VDN in terms of goal difference achieved is bigger in hard environment than in the others.
 It indicates the advantage of our agents when competing against stronger opponents.
 Moreover, in easy and medium environments, the built-in attacking AI can miss lots of easy chances and the goal difference is not sensitive enough to judge the agents' performance precisely.
 In the environment with difficulty set as 0.95, only when the agents defend well in terms of preventing opponents easily getting close to the goal, the built-in AI will have lower scoring probability.
 As a result, the stability of our agents' performance across all three difficulties proves that our learning framework is a good addition to state-of-the-art MARL algorithms for training agents in complex environments like football.